freeCodeCamp/guide/src/pages/javascript/es6/arrow_functions/index.md

 NewOneWithParameters(10, 20);
 ```

-I don’t think, I need to give explanation for this.
+I don’t think I need to give an explanation for this.
 It's straightforward.